 Probiotics.
 These are live bacteria and yeast that are good for your health.
 Yogurt and other fermented foods have them.

 If your doctor suggests trying rifaximin, let them know:

 - What other drugs or supplements you take, as some may interact with rifaximin

 - If you’re pregnant or planning to be, or if you’re nursing

-Whenever you take antibiotics, follow your doctor’s orders to the letter, and tell her if your symptoms get worse or you have new ones.
+Whenever you take antibiotics, follow your doctor’s orders to the letter, and tell them if your symptoms get worse or you have new ones.